Chromosomal Domains and DNA Replication

 MARIE-NOËLLE PRIOLEAU

-In order to get a general view of human genome replication, we are developing high-throughput analyses to map the origins of replication as well as their activation time (Figure 1).
+In order to obtain a comprehensive view of human genome replication, we are developing high-throughput approaches to map replication origins, their activation timing, and regions of the genome prone to damage (Figure 1).
+The results obtained from these genomic analyses are then validated using genetic approaches.

 Figure 1.
 Representative features of early and late replication domains